TrellixVulnTeam/swahilipython_SCMU/Doc/library/atexit.rst

 .. function:: unregister(func)

-   Remove *func* from the list of functions to be run at interpreter shutdown.
+   Remove *func* kutoka the list of functions to be run at interpreter shutdown.
 After calling :func:`unregister`, *func* is guaranteed not to be called when the interpreter shuts down, even if it was registered more than once.  :func:`unregister` silently does nothing if *func* was not previously